stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 4.
 Run bang-bang control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Uncomment the bang-bang code and upload.
+Uncomment the bang-bang code in *src/main.cpp* and upload.
 #.
 Observe the effects of changing the current command to something else.

 .. raw:: html